St John's College, Hastings: Crest

 The school crest incorporates four symbols.
 It incorporates the major elements of Archbishop Redwood's Crest: the star, the AM, and the "Redwood Cross" i.e. the cross on top of a pile of rocks.
 The five 5 pointed stars that sits on the upper left side represents the Virgin Mary.
 Originally it was a six-pointed star but was quickly corrected.
 The second is the cross that appears on the right side of the crest.
 It is the Calvary Cross, which represents the place where Jesus was crucified while also representing Christianity.
 Third directly below the star, is an A imposed over an M, a common symbol for Ave Maria, Latin for Hail Mary.
 The fourth is the Eagle situated across the top section of the shield, which represents St John.
-"In the shield's compartment" is the college's motto.
+The Latin phrase "Opere et Veritate" or "In Word and In Deed" is the college's motto, represented in a banner stitched beneath the crest.

 House system

 The current house system was bought into the college in 1999, and was named after early Catholic missionaries who came to New Zealand.
 All except Redwood are French, and staff and students pronounce them in the traditional ways.
 The names and colours of the St John's College Houses are: